8leggedunicorn/blog/README.md

 ### my blog
 Writing on projects I have worked on, and issues I think deserve mentioning.
+It currently uses Hexo a static blog engine written in Node.js.
+For the content that I want to provide it seems to have everything I could want.
+If you like parts of my blog, or for other possibly more nefarious reasons wish to use content from it, please feel free to under a Attribution-ShareAlike 4.0 International Creative Commons license, http://creativecommons.org/licenses/by-sa/4.0/.